John Frederick Parker: Life

 Parker was born in 1830, in Virginia.
-No government or bible record regarding Parker's specific birth date or more specific birth location other than Virginia has been published in government records.
+No government or Bible record regarding Parker's specific birth date or more specific birth location other than Virginia has been published in government records.
 By 1855, Parker had moved to Washington, District of Columbia, where he married Mary L.C.
-Maus on 16 Jul 1855.
+Maus on July 16, 1855.
 U.S. Census population schedules reflect that he lived in the District of Columbia in 1860, 1870, and 1880.
-U.S. Census Records for 1890, which began shortly before Parker's death, are incomplete, as a result of a fire, and he does not appear in remaining incomplete records.
+U.S. Census Records for 1890, which began shortly before Parker's death, are incomplete, as a result of a fire, and he does not appear in the remaining incomplete records.

 Career

-He moved to Washington, D.C., where he worked as a carpenter.
+In Washington, D.C., Parker worked as a carpenter.
 He became one of Washington's original police officers when the Metropolitan Police Department of the District of Columbia was created in 1861.

-During his time as an officer, he was charged with dereliction of duty and conduct unbecoming an officer several times for being drunk on duty, belching in ranks, sleeping on streetcars while at work, relieving himself in public and visiting a brothel (Parker claimed the madam had sent for him).
+During his time as an officer, he was charged with dereliction of duty and conduct unbecoming an officer several times for being drunk on duty, sleeping on streetcars while at work, and visiting a brothel (Parker claimed the madam had sent for him).
 Parker was typically reprimanded for these acts but never fired.